‘Check your house’: Threatening texts land man behind bars after girlfriend’s house goes up in flames - NewsBreak

 “You should check your house.”

-Gabrielle told WXIN that Gray had hit her before when she told him she wanted to end their relationship.Teen killed while trick-or-treating had just become an organ donor
+Gabrielle told WXIN that Gray had hit her before when she told him she wanted to end their relationship.Doctors react to Tennessee’s COVID-19 laws passed in the middle of the night

 “’I have a daughter,’” Gabrielle said she told Gray. “‘I cannot afford to have you cause any trouble at all in our life.
 I don’t want you around me.
 Please stay away from me,’ and it seemed like the more I said that the more violent he got.”